PixarAnimationStudios/chook/README.md

 Each event instance contains these important attributes:

-* **webhook:** A read-only instance of `JSSWebHook::Event::WebHook` representing the WebHook stored in the JSS which cause the POST request.
+* **webhook:** A read-only instance of `Chook::Event::WebHook` representing the WebHook stored in the JSS which cause the POST request.
 This object has attributes matching those in the "webhook" dict. of the POSTed JSON.

-* **event_object:** A read-only instance of a `JSSWebHook::EventObject::<Class>`
+* **event_object:** A read-only instance of a `Chook::EventObject::<Class>`
   representing the 'event object' that accompanies the event that triggered the WebHook.
 It comes from the 'object' dict of the POSTed JSON, and different events come with different objects attached.
 For example, the ComputerInventoryCompleted event comes with a "computer" object, containing data about the JSS computer that completed inventory.

-  This is not full `JSS::Computer` instance from the REST API, but rather a group of named attributes about that computer.
-At the moment the Chook framework makes no attempt to use the event object to create a `JSS::Computer` instance but the handlers written for the event could easily do so if needed.
+  This is not full `JSS::Computer` object from the REST API, but rather a group of named attributes about that computer.
+At the moment the Chook framework makes no attempt to use the event object to look up the object in the API, but the handlers written for the event could easily do so if needed.

 * **event_json:** The JSON content from the POST request, parsed into a Ruby hash with symbolized keys (meaning the JSON key "deviceName" becomes